 When mild, eye drops consisting of sodium chloride are helpful to reduce the corneal swelling by osmotic relief.
 Muro 128 drops at five percent (available over the counter) two drops four times daily can be very effective.
 Steroid eye drops can also be helpful and delay surgical intervention.
 When the vision is bad enough, corneal transplantation is very effective.

 Corneal transplantation has gone through significant changes over the past decade due to improvements in techniques.
 Full-thickness transplantation, which requires a longer healing period and leaves the eye with significant astigmatism, was all that was available in the past.
 Fortunately now only the inner layer is removed and replaced, restoring the exact anatomy of the eye and hence good vision.
 It is called endothelial keratoplasty or formally Descemet’s membrane endothelial keratoplasty (DMEK).
 Another type of transplant (DSAEK), which stands for Descemet’s stripping automated endothelial keratoplasty, proceeded DMEK and was a good option and easier to perform, but added extra layers in the transplant tissue, making the cornea thicker than usual preventing the best visual rehabilitation.
 In treating corneal problems, our eye doctors have found success with DSEK and DMEK surgical interventions to restore vision and comfort.

-Contact San Diego Eye Care Center
+San Diego Eye Care Center Corneal Treatments

+Our top ophthalmologists are well-equipped to provide San Diego patients with the corneal treatments they need to reclaim their sight and get back to their lives.
 To schedule a consultation to discuss your eye care needs, please contact our office at (760) 757-1144.